mleuthold/build-tools-invoke-and-make/README.md

 # invoke-and-make
-Compare build tools invoke and make
+Compare build tools `invoke` and `make`.

+The use case is a multi-project setup, i.e. multiple projects are hosted in a single git repo.
+Each sub project creates it's own Docker image.

 # How to use make with Makefile
 For multiple commands use sub-shell